cldwalker/atomfiles/README.md

 ## Miscellaneous

+### Updating Packages List
 After having modified your package list in atom, update the list with `apm ls --installed -bare > ~/.atom/my-packages.txt`.

+### Attempted Packages
+These are packages I've tried.
+As someone who has built many editor plugins, this is not meant to make anyone feel bad about their hard work.
+This section is mostly for me but sharing in case it helps others.

+* https://atom.io/packages/git-time-machine - Pretty visualization of commits.
+Didn't find the default UI to be conducive to a productive keyboard workflow.

 ## Credits